BbRsGit/FlappyBird/README.md

   Currently only one bird color is supported, and only daytime background is used Bird animation also needs to be edited

+Version 0.2:
+  Added a PAUSE_STATE and connected it to game logic, have to add pause menu to it yet Fixed bird animation